High availability

 -

-Do not create IAM resources with custom names.
-Custom names require additional permissions like CAPABILITY_NAMED_IAM, and increase the chances of a collision if the stack is launched concurrently in an account.
+Do not create IAM resources with custom names, such as CAPABILITY_NAMED_IAM.
+Custom names increase the chances of a collision if resources are created concurrently in an account.
+If you must name your resources, consider appending a random prefix or suffix to the name to avoid name collisions.

 -